MokiEng/alx-low_level_programming/0x1E-search_algorithms/README.md

-Sure!
-Here's an example README file that provides an overview of search algorithms implemented in the C programming language:

 # Search Algorithms in C

 This repository contains implementations of various search algorithms in the C programming language.
 These algorithms are designed to efficiently search for specific elements in an array or list of data.